Chapter 17.23

 3. The project involves establishment of forested plant communities, which require longer time for establishment.

-B. Mitigation monitoring reports shall include information sufficient to document and assess the degree of mitigation success or failure as defined by the performance standards contained in the approved mitigation plan.
+B. Mitigation monitoring reports shall include information sufficient to document and assess the degree of mitigation success or failure of mitigation as defined by the performance standards contained in the approved mitigation plan.
 Information to be provided in annual monitoring reports shall include the following:

 1. Number and location of vegetation sample plots used to document compliance with performance standards;